MYokochi/yokochi-design/content/search/index.md

 ## Next Steps

 To further refine the search feature we'll be gathering feedback from a select group of customers through beta testing.
 We plan to analyze usage data and user feedback to identify areas for improvement.

-## Conclusion

-The federated search feature in OneX significantly enhances productivity by providing a seamless, unified search experience across multiple enterprise services.
-By focusing on user needs, following established design patterns, and collaborating closely with engineers, we developed a robust solution that simplifies information retrieval in the digital workplace.